top of page

 Introduction

-Being a Literature Evangelist provides me with many insights and knowledge to implement my professional skills as an educator.
-As a Seventh-day Adventist educator, I desire to teach my students about Christ and help them teach others (Knight, 2006, Chapter 10, Section 7, para.
+Engaging in Literature Evangelism grants me unique insights and knowledge that complement my role as an educator.
+As a Seventh-day Adventist educator, my aspiration is not only to teach about Christ but also to empower students to share their faith with others (Knight, 2006, Chapter 10, Section 7, para.
 24).
-The proof of knowing Jesus is in sharing Jesus.
-I want to inspire a love for the Word of God in my students to help them develop and strengthen their worldview.
-I desire to teach them to live life to the fullest with Jesus Christ as the nucleus of it all.
-"The very existence of Christian educational institutions is due to the Christian belief that life is meaningless outside of Christ" (Knight, 2006, para.
+For me, the essence of truly knowing Jesus lies in actively sharing His message.
+My goal is to instill in my students a profound love for the Word of God, equipping them to fortify their worldview.
+I aim to guide them towards embracing a life enriched by Jesus Christ, who serves as the nucleus of their existence.
+Christian educational institutions exist as a testament to the belief that life finds its true meaning in Christ (Knight, 2006, para.
 10).

 See the video below.